Fortification: 19th century

 Traditional fortification however continued to be applied by European armies engaged in warfare in colonies established in Africa against lightly armed attackers from amongst the indigenous population.
 A relatively small number of defenders in a fort impervious to primitive weaponry could hold out against high odds, the only constraint being the supply of ammunition.

 20th and 21st centuries

 Steel-and-concrete fortifications were common during the 19th and early 20th centuries.
 However, the advances in modern warfare since World War I have made large-scale fortifications obsolete in most situations.
-In the 1930s and 1940s, some fortifications were built with designs taking into consideration the new threat of aerial warfare, for example Fort Campbell in Malta.
+In the 1930s and 1940s, some fortifications were built with designs taking into consideration the new threat of aerial warfare, such as Fort Campbell in Malta.
 Despite this, only underground bunkers are still able to provide some protection in modern wars.
 Many historical fortifications were demolished during the modern age, but a considerable number survive as popular tourist destinations and prominent local landmarks today.

 The downfall of permanent fortifications had two causes: